mikemintz/react-rethinkdb/examples/tutorial/README.md

 * install [webpack], the bundler we'll use to generate a JavaScript source file that the browser can download and use
-* install [babel], the JavaScript compiler we'll use to write modern ES2015 JavaScript and JSX in our app (the babel-loader module adds webpack support)
+* install [babel], the JavaScript compiler we'll use to write modern ES2015 JavaScript and JSX in our app
+  * The `babel-loader` module allows webpack to run babel
+  * The `babel-preset-react` allows babel to understand React syntax

-`$ npm install webpack babel-core babel-loader --save-dev`
+`$ npm install webpack babel-core babel-loader babel-preset-react --save-dev`

 ## Set up RethinkDB